Mindanao Railway

-The Mindanao Railway, previously known as the Trans-Mindanao High Speed Railway, is a proposed inter-city rail system in Mindanao, the southernmost major island of the Philippines.
+The Mindanao Railway, previously known as the Trans-Mindanao High Speed Railway, is a proposed railway system in Mindanao, the southernmost major island of the Philippines.
 Originally proposed in 1936 as part of Manuel L. Quezon's efforts to strengthen the presence of Commonwealth government in Mindanao against the rising influence of Imperial Japan before World War II, the line was shelved.
 Other proposals and studies were made in the 1950s, 1990s, and the 2000s, but never materialized.
-The current line began development in 2018, with construction set to begin in late 2021.
-It will be initially built as a single-track standard gauge system to be operated by diesel-powered rolling stock, but will have provisions for upgrading to double-track and electrification through overhead lines.
+The current line began development in 2018; however, construction has yet to start.

 The system will be constructed as a network 1544 km long in its present form, totalling 2278 km of track, with the centerpiece being a circumferential mainline that connects some of the major cities of the island.
-An east-west radial mainline shall also be built to the Zamboanga Peninsula, and a number of other radial lines will serve as branch lines.
-As with other projects of the Philippine National Railways, the Mindanao Railway shall be constructed in phases covering segments of various lengths.
-The first phase, the Tagum–Digos segment of the circumferential mainline, will be the first section to be constructed.
-This segment will be partially opened by 2022, with full operations by 2024.
-The rest of the 17 segments will be built as part of Phases 2 to 10, with a target completion date between 2032 and 2037.
+An east–west radial mainline will also be built to the Zamboanga Peninsula, and a number of other radial lines will serve as branch lines.
+As with other projects of the Philippine National Railways, the Mindanao Railway will be constructed in phases covering segments of various lengths.